Blogs

 How to Get to Khai Dinh Tomb

-Local tour operators offer half-day or full-day trips that include a visit to Khai Dinh Tomb, as well as other major landmarks in the area, such as Minh Mang Tomb or the Imperial City.
-If you prefer a more relaxed visit, public buses and taxis are also available for a convenient and comfortable ride.
+A lot of local tour companies offer half-day or full-day trips that include Khai Dinh Tomb and other nearby sites like Minh Mang Tomb or the Imperial City.
+If you want a more relaxed and comfortable ride, there are also public buses and taxis that are easy to find.

 Exploring Hue’s Other Tombs and Landmarks